tomjoht/tomjoht.github.io/_restapicourse/restapi1_3.md

 course: "Documenting REST APIs"
 weight: 1.3
 ---
+{% include notes.html %}
 {% include restapicourse.html %}

 ## Authorization for making API calls

 Almost every API has a method in place to authenticate requests.
 You usually have to provide your API key in requests in order to get a response.
-Authorization provides several goals:
+Authorization allows API publishers to do the following:

-* Allows API publishers to license access to the API
+* License access to the API
-* Allows API publishers to rate limit the number of requests
+* Rate limit the number of requests
-* Allows API publishers to control availability of certain features within the API
+* Control availability of certain features within the API

 {{tip}} Keep in mind how users authorize calls into an API &mdash; this is something you must cover in API documentation.{{end}}